 - Paradoxical breathing

-One or more of these features may be more or less pronounced, depending on how complete the syndrome is, and this will also determine how early the age of onset is, as well as the maximum motor function achieved.
+One or more of these features may be more or less pronounced, depending on how complete the syndrome is, and this will also determine how early the age of onset is and the maximum motor function achieved.

 The first test in such a patient is a genetic test to detect the SMN1 gene homozygous deletion, namely, a missing SMN1 exon 7 with or without a missing exon 8.
 This is almost 95% sensitive and 100% specific.